 It's important for homeowners to have their HVAC system inspected, serviced, and cleaned annually.
-We recommend doing maintenance in the spring to prepare your system for the upcoming summer months when it will be working harder to keep your home cool, and after the winter months when your heating system has just worked it’s hardest.
+We recommend doing maintenance in the spring to prepare your system for the upcoming summer months, when it will be working harder to keep your home cool, and after the winter months, when your heating system has just worked its hardest.

 Here is a checklist of things you should be doing for your HVAC system this spring:

 - Replace or clean air filters: Dirty air filters can cause your heating system and heat recovery ventilation units to work harder and less efficiently.
-Replace filters every three months.
+Replace their filters every three months.
 If you use permanent filters, have them cleaned every three months.

 - Clean the outdoor unit(s): Remove any debris, leaves, or dirt from the outdoor unit(s) to ensure proper airflow.